Diversity and Evolution of Dust Attenuation Curves from Redshift z ~ 1 to 9: Results

 Figure~\ref{fig:slope_av_params} shows the curve slope as a function of optical attenuation, {\AV}, stellar mass, SFR, and mass-weighted age, inferred from SED fitting. {\AV} is the total optical attenuation from both dust components assumed in the SED fitting\footnote{{\AV} is tightly correlated with the diffuse dust optical attenuation (derived from the ``\texttt{dust2}'' parameter in \texttt{Prospector}), but often larger (on average 30\%) as it includes the birth-cloud dust component as well.}.

 The slopes of the majority of galaxies lie between the Calzetti and the SMC curve slopes shown with a shaded gray region.
-The strongest anti-correlation is with {\AV}, with a Spearman correlation factor of $\rho = -0.69$ and a p-value of $<<1$.
+The strongest anti-correlation is with {\AV}, with a Spearman correlation factor of $\rho = -0.71$ and a p-value of $<<1$.
 In Appendix~\ref{sec:app-mocks} we show that this relationship is not an artifact of the SED fitting process caused by correlated uncertainties between the two fitted parameters.
 Although part of this anti-correlation arises from {\AV} appearing on both axes, there are physical explanations for why the two parameters should be related.
 As {\AV} increases, we observe less deeply into the dust cloud, detecting only the less obscured UV photons.
+The same effect happens for optical photons as well, however to a lesser degree owing to the wavelength dependence of the dust curve (i.e., one sees deeper into the cloud in optical than in UV, for an optically-thick case).
 This results in a shallower attenuation slope, that is, the UV appears less attenuated relative to the optical.
-Another physical reason for this relationship is that as {\AV} increases, the amount of scattered light increases, allowing for shallower attenuation curves (i.e., the so-called scattering-dominated geometries).
+Another physical reason for this relationship is that as {\AV} increases and dust-star geometry becomes more mixed, the amount of absorption and scattering increases.
+The combination of more efficient UV scattering (short-wavelength scattering cross-section is higher), which increases scattering into the line of sight, and the higher forward-scattering of blue photons compared to the more isotropic-scattering of red photons \citep{chevallard13}, which leads to more of the scattered blue photons remaining close to the original direction, leads to a reduced effective UV attenuation, and hence, a shallower attenuation curve.
+This effect can be seen in the local Universe and in simulations for an edge-on versus a face-on view of the galaxy \citep[e.g.,][]{wild11,chevallard13,matsumoto26}.
 The slope-{\AV} anti-correlation has been studied previously in both low- and high-redshift observations \citep[e.g.,][]{salim18,battisti20,nagaraj22,fisher25,markov25b} and also in simulations \citep{wittgordon00,seon16,chevallard13,sommovigo25}.
 We will compare our results with the literature in \S\ref{sec:slope_redshift}.

 In Figure~\ref{fig:slope_av_params}, both stellar mass and SFR show significant anti-correlations with the attenuation curve slope.
 However, when accounting for their dependence on {\AV} using partial Spearman correlation coefficients, the correlations weaken substantially, reducing to $\rho\sim 0.1$.
 This suggests that the apparent trends with stellar mass and SFR are largely driven by their underlying correlation with {\AV}, rather than reflecting a direct physical connection to the attenuation curve slope.